CyberReasoningSystem/opencrs_dataset/README.md

 | Buffer Underflow                           | `2048`  |
 | Buffer Under-read                          | `2048`  |
 | OS Command Injection                       | `1921`  |

+## Labels

+The columns present in the `index.csv` file are the following:

+- `name`: Unique identifier of a vulnerable program.
+It is used to determine the executable file path, namely by using the format `executables/<name>.elf`;
+- `cwes`: One or more CWEs that are present in the executable; and
+- `parent_dataset`: Parent dataset's identifier.

 ## Steps to Reproduce